Telescope imaging beyond the Rayleigh limit in extremely low SNR: Experimental Results

-Using all three methods, we attempted to estimate the number of sources and their positions in a three source scene with ~0.6 times the Rayleigh limit separation between sources.
-Fig. \ref{fig2}a shows 3D plots of the images to more clearly illustrate the size of the signal versus the size of the noise fluctuations in the low SNR conditions.
-Fig. \ref{fig2}b shows the results of the estimations from each of the three algorithms.
+Given the importance of low SNR imaging, we tested the SSRI method's performance in a variety of low SNR conditions.
+This is shown in figure \ref{fig2}, along with results from two highly developed deconvolution algorithms, Richardson-Lucy and CLEAN, for comparison.
+Using all three methods, we also attempted to estimate the number of sources and their positions in a three source scene with ~0.6 times the Rayleigh limit separation between sources.
+Figure \ref{fig2}(a) shows 3D plots of the images to more clearly illustrate the size of the signal versus the size of the noise fluctuations in the low SNR conditions.
+Figure \ref{fig2}(b) shows the results of the estimations from each of the three algorithms.
+Note that a density-based clustering method is used after deconvolution with the Richardson-Lucy algorithm.
+Refer to the Materials and Methods section for details on the implementation of the Richardson-Lucy and CLEAN algorithms, the SNR calculation, and the quantifying metric calculation.

-We observe that while Richardson-Lucy and CLEAN algorithms correctly estimate the source number in the high SNR condition, they fail to correctly estimate both number of sources and source positions in low SNR conditions, while SSRI correctly estimates 3 sources in both the high and low SNR images.
+We observe that while Richardson-Lucy and CLEAN algorithms correctly estimate the source number in the high SNR condition, they fail to correctly estimate both the number of sources and source positions in low SNR conditions, while SSRI correctly estimates 3 sources in both the high and low SNR images.
 SSRI also estimates the source positions with only small position errors, less than 2-3 pixels, in all cases.
 Note that air movement causes the target location to move by up to 2 pixels, meaning it is difficult to determine the ground truth location with better accuracy than 2 pixels.

+We also quantified the comprehensive imaging performance of those methods in the sub-Rayleigh region using the Jaccard index and Jaccard efficiency (See more detail in Materials and Methods section) \cite{sage2019super}.
+In Table \ref{tab1}, SSRI shows a great margin of advance in Jaccard efficiency, consistently showing 4X better performance especially in low SNR.
 Overall, SSRI demonstrates superior performance in the sub-Rayleigh, low SNR region compared to Richardson-Lucy and CLEAN, and good performance even for an SNR of 1.5.

-\emph{Various Rayleigh Ratio Estimation}
+\subsection{Various Rayleigh Ratio Estimation}

-In space imaging, the angular spatial resolution is typically constrained by the diffraction limit of the imaging system.
-Nevertheless, our advanced technology has surpassed this standard resolution, achieving an angular resolution of more than twice that of traditional telescopes.
-In this section, we compare the performance of the methods for various aperture sizes.